turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

 <details><summary>Answer</summary>
  <img src='./assets/server_side_js_images/single_game.png'>

+You can also substitute `findOne` instead of `findAll` to avoid having an array of only one element.
 </details>

 Awesome job!
 You've finished the read routes.
 Merge that branch into master. **Now might be another good opportunity to let that sink in and take a POM.**